 - Next mix together bisquick, sour cream and 7 up in a medium sized bowl until a dough is formed.
 Start with 2 cups and then add a 1/4 cup of bisquick until you get the consistency you desire and it is easier to work with.

 - Add flour to a work surface and turn dough out.
 Add flour to your hands and the top of the dough.
 Roll out or press out with your hands to about 1 inch thickness.
-Cut dough in circles using the rim of a coffee mug or cookie cutter and add to baking dish.
+Cut dough in circles using the rim of a coffee mug or cookie cutter and add to skillet.
 Make sure you flour the rim or it will stick.

 - Bake biscuits for 8-10 minute.
 If you want to add more golden brown color, you can broil for just a few seconds.
 Let cool for about 5-10 minutes.